codecypher/LearnAI/Level-0/swe/peopleware.md

-# Part V Fertile Soil
+# Part V: Fertile Soil

-Projects and teams exist within a context provided by the larger organization called the corporate culture.
+Projects and teams exist within a context provided by the larger organization which we call the _corporate culture_.

-Some cultures support healthy work while others may make it almost impossible.
+Some cultures support healthy work, while others may make it almost impossible.

+While factors at the organizational level might be beyond your ability to control, they are still worth considering.

+At worst, you need to be aware of what’s being imposed upon you from above; At best, you may someday be in a position to revamp it to best facilitate the work going on in projects underneath you.

-## Chapter 29
+## 29 The Self-Healing System

 ### Over-automation